 Who wouldn’t like to cruise to a group of deserted Coral Sea Islands without leaving the comfort of Australian waters?
-In the spring of 2013 we spent 18 days on our 14m cat visiting the four pristine Diamond Islets, located 500 kilometres north east of Townsville.
-Below is our account that was published in Australian Multihull world.
+In the spring of 2013, we spent 18 days on our 14m cat visiting the four pristine Diamond Islets, located 500 kilometres northeast of Townsville.
+Below is our account that was published in the Australian Multihull world.

 South Diamond Islet

-Right on cue, the ocean’s deep blue expanse gave way to a mix of brilliant sapphire colours that surrounded a sandy beached pimple, its scraggy green top was swarming with thousands of sea birds.
-After leaving the outer reef we had sat on seven knots for 23 hours, and it was exhilarating to finally arrive at South Diamond Islet.
-Four Green Turtles were just laying placidly on the beach, with small waves washing over them.
+Right on cue, the ocean’s deep blue expanse gave way to a mix of brilliant sapphire colours that surrounded a sandy beached pimple.
+Its scraggy green top was swarming with thousands of sea birds.
+After leaving the outer reef, we sat on seven knots for 23 hours, and it was exhilarating to arrive at South Diamond Islet finally.
+Four Green Turtles were lying placidly on the beach, with small waves washing over them.
 Our anchorage was tolerable in moderate seas about 250m from the cay; the ocean floor below was half sand/half coral heads, rising from ten me to within three me from the surface.
 Our vessel was safe.
 The water was crystal clear, although the coral was in poor condition because of storm damage sustained from cyclone Yasi in 2011.

-Our first beach landing was interesting—we headed to the cay armed with our best cameras, and high expectations of capturing images of birds, as well as nesting turtles, silhouetted in a red sunset.
-It was high tide, and the ocean swell was wrapping itself around the beach making for a tricky surf landing.
-No problems for this boy – this was right in my wheelhouse — run up on the back of a wave, cut motor, leap out and get the dingy as far up the beach as possible…OOOPS…SLIGHT MISS CALCULATION… a very large wave snuck up while I was in la-la land; too late to follow this one in.
+Our first beach landing was interesting—we headed to the cay armed with our best cameras and high expectations of capturing images of birds, as well as nesting turtles silhouetted in the red sunset.
+It was high tide, and the ocean swell was wrapping itself around the beach, making for a tricky surf landing.
+No problems for this boy – this was right in my wheelhouse — run up on the back of a wave, cut motor, leap out and get the dingy as far up the beach as possible…OOOPS…SLIGHT MISS CALCULATION… a huge wave snuck up while I was in la-la land; too late to follow this one in.
 I gunned it, and the last thing I remember was pointing vertically down at the beach!
-WIPE OUT!
-Somehow the dinghy finished right side up; First mate was under it, and I was laying next to a spinning prop.
-Must remember to attach the cut out cord to my wrist next trip in!
+WIPEOUT!
+Somehow the dinghy finished right side up; the First mate was under it, and I was lying next to a spinning prop.
+Must remember to attach the cut-out cord to my wrist next trip in!
 Rubber duck had somehow finished right side up.
-Our cameras floating in their large water tight bag; how fortunate we were.
-First mate thought it all very funny; I was too busy wiping the egg of my face to laugh!
+Our cameras floating in their large watertight bag; how fortunate we were.
+The first mate thought it all very funny; I was too busy wiping the egg off my face to laugh!

 Boobies are our favourite marine birds.
 Three types nest in big numbers on these islets.